tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-lines-variable.png" />
   <figcaption>
-    Middle click sets the stroke-weight to 3; right-click increases it by 1-pixel with each click.<br />
+    Centre-click sets the stroke-weight to 3; right-click increases it by a pixel with each press.<br />
-    Can you figure out if I drew these lines left-to-right or vice versa? <span style="font-style:normal">🤔</span>
+    Can you figure out if I drew these lines left-to-right or right-to-left? <span style="font-style:normal">🤔</span>
   </figcaption>
 </figure>

-The shapes need not persist.
+The lines need not persist.
 Play around to see what interesting effects you can create.
-As an example I have added this code to the `draw` function.
+As an example, I have added this code to the `draw` function.

 {% highlight py %}
     # variable background colours